GENERAL RULES AND LICENSING

 (b) A non-refundable examination fee — $35; and

-(c) License fee — $50.
-A refund of the license fee will only be allowed when requested within 60 days of the initial application.
+(c) An initial certification fee — $50.
+A refund of the certification fee will only be allowed when requested within 60 days of the initial application.

-(d) In circumstances beyond the applicant’s control (e.g. board review of criminal history) the Board may determine to refund the fees or portion thereof.
+(e) In circumstances beyond the applicant’s control (e.g. Board review of criminal history) the Board may determine to refund the fees or portion thereof.

 (4) The Board shall maintain an incomplete application file for six months from the date the application was received; afterward, applicants will need to re-apply.